 To import glossary entries via an XML file:

 - Create a glossary: Click Save and display OR Edit a glossary

-- Within the glossary, in Settings on the left hand side, follow the "Import entries" link.
+- Within the glossary, in Administration on the left hand side, follow the "Import entries" link.

 - Browse for the XML file on your computer.

 - Select the destination for the new entries, either the current glossary or a new one.

 - If you want to import category information, click the checkbox.